 The digital, risk-focused landscape we live in today no longer allows for organizations to cling to manual processes if they want to continue succeeding.
 Intentional automation of processes with trusted technology is the only way organizations can confidently achieve a world-class financial close and contribute to growing the business.

 At Trintech, we partner with our customers to ensure all these components come together for a successful financial transformation.
-Our proven System of Financial Controls combines all financial close activities into a single seamless platform that supports the improvement of even your most complex challenges.
+Our proven System of Controls combines all financial close activities into a single seamless platform that supports the improvement of even your most complex challenges.

 To learn more about how you can take control of your financial close in 2020, download our eBook Enabling Financial Transformation Through Technology